 - Order the Medium for a dress that is fitted on top and flows from the waist.

 - Order the Large for pants that are fitted around the hips.

 Our fashions fit the true-to-the-body measurements on the Size Chart.
 They’re designed to fit with ease, so there’s no need to “size up.”

-New Fashion Size Chart and Fit Guide (as of 2021)
+New Fashion Size Chart and Fit Guide (updated in 2022)